MicrosoftDocs/microsoft-authentication-library-javascript/msal-javascript-conceptual/migrate-spa-implicit-to-auth-code.md

 ---
-title: Migrate JavaScript single-page app from implicit grant to authorization code flow
+title: Migrate a JavaScript single-page app from implicit grant to auth code flow
 description: How to update a JavaScript SPA using MSAL.js 1.x and the implicit grant flow to MSAL.js 2.x and the authorization code flow with PKCE and CORS support.
 services: active-directory
 author: OwenRichards1